 From excellent K-12 public schools, to an incredible workforce,.
 In fact, nearly 40 percent of Marylanders hold a bachelor’s degree or higher, ranking third in the nation.
 And with the highest concentration of STEM professionals among the states, opportunities abound for people in science and technology.

 Thousand of miles of shoreline means endless opportunity for water activities—whether it’s soaking up sun in Ocean City, sailing the Chesapeake Bay, or paddling creeks of Western Maryland..
 Factor in amazing cultural opportunity, a , and one-of-a-kind cuisine (ahem, blue crabs), and you have a pretty awesome place to live… or at least visit.

 It’s a Melting Pot

-  With four towns among the top 10 most diverse nationally, Maryland is one of the nation’s most robust melting pots.
+With several Maryland cities among the most diverse nationally, Maryland is one of the nation’s most robust melting pots.
 A diverse population brings Marylanders fresh perspectives and amazing cultural experiences.

 Healthy Incomes & Healthy Habits

 High household incomes (exceeding all other states) provide a stable foundation for Marylanders.
 This means more healthful living and…which is easy, thanks to 50 state parks and 18 national parks.
 And Marylanders who need access to world-class healthcare have it, thanks to leading hospitals like Johns Hopkins Hospital.